DNAstack/cromwell-wes-service/README.md

 ### Configuring DRS

 The WES service is able to resolve `DrsUri`'s passed into it through the `workflow_params` of a new run.
-At the moment this support is limited and has the following beahaviou:
+At the moment this support is limited and has the following behaviour:

 1. All `DrsUri`'s must be publicly resolvable unless included in the `tokens.json` for a run request
   - If the `drs://<server>` or `drs://<server>/<id>` is included in the `tokens.json` the request will use that token